AMWA-TV/bcp-005-01/intro.md

 ### What does it do?

-- Provides an architecture that enables PRO AV User Stories in an NMOS environment
+- Provides an architecture that enables PRO AV User Stories, previously handled by mediums like HDMI or DisplayPort, in an NMOS environment.

 #### Core User Stories